 * Heart beating irregularly or very rapidly.

-* Child less than 60 days old that has a fever of 100.4 degrees.
+* Child less than 60 days old with a fever over 100.4 degrees.

 * Throwing up/vomiting blood or black coffee ground-like material.

-* Heavy vaginal bleeding not related to your period or a period lasting more than 7 days
+* Heavy vaginal bleeding not related to your period.

-* Major bleeding or spurting of blood that can not be stopped by applying direct pressure.
+* Major bleeding that can not be stopped by applying direct pressure.